 Solar home designs that include passive solar heating (and cooling) are taking advantage of the most natural way to make use of renewable energy.
 If your home is already built, consider a patio cover to not only add a great new outdoor space to your home, but to help cool the inside space as well...

-If you live in an area that is prone to drought, you might consider a cistern as a way of storing rain water to use for watering plants during dry times.
+If you live in an area that is prone to drought, you might consider installing a rain catchment system for storing rain water to use during dry periods.
 There are several sizes and types of rain barrels to choose from.
-Use the built-in calculator on this page to determine your rain water collection needs...
+Use the built-in calculator on this page to determine your rainwater collection needs...

 Other Ideas for Saving Money and Conserving Resources